Sd4Projects/UsbGpio_v1b/README.md

 # UsbGpio

-Gpio pins via USB for some systems (Mac, MiniPC, etc) that do not have gpio support.
+Add gpio pins for (Mac, MiniPC, etc) via USB that do not have gpio pins to use.
 If you only need a few gpio pins you may want to check out the Adafruit MCP2221 Breakout board Product ID: 4471.

 Licensed under CERN OHL v.1.2 (Open Hardware Licence)